aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 #### What technologies are you studying?

-I'm currently working with Laravel, React, and Vue on various projects.
+I'm currently working with Golang, VueJS, and ReactJS on various projects.
-I'm also studying Amazon Web Services, Jenkins CI, Docker, and systems design.
+I'm also studying Amazon Web Services, Jenkins, Docker, and systems design.

 #### Outside interests?

-I'm a hobbyist writer & blogger.
+I'm a hobbyist writer and blogger, mostly.
+I also upload stuff to [YouTube](https://youtube.com/adelieco) sometimes.

 **I'm also currently studying:**

-- **Japanese**, so that I can talk to my Japanese coworkers
+- **video editing / screencasting**, to create helpful webdev-related YouTube content
-- **music production with Ableton Live**, because it's a childhood dream to make a great song
+- **music production (w/ Ableton Live)**, because it's a childhood dream to make a great song
 - **game design**, because I feel like it's the ultimate medium of expression
 - **photography**, because life's too beautiful not to capture
-- **video editing / screencasting**, to create helpful webdev-related YouTube content
-- **web scraping** to glean huge amounts of data and get experience with `cron`
+- **web scraping** to glean huge amounts of data rapidly
+- **Japanese**

-Someday, I'd like to learn more about: TensorFlow, machine learning, the stock market, special relativity, StarCraft 2, blob fishes.
+Someday, I'd like to learn more about: TensorFlow, machine learning, the stock market, special relativity, StarCraft 2, and blob fishes.

 #### Preferred Tools & Tech

 I use Sublime Text 3 w/ vim keybindings.
 Chrome, iTerm2.
-Laravel + React are my recent tools of choice.
+For PHP and rapid reliable development, I love Laravel.
+For Go, I use Gin + React.
+VueJS is also amazingly easy to use.

+Other technologies I've used include: Vuex, GraphQL, Typescript, Webpack, NPM & NPM scripts, NodeJS, zsh, Ruby on Rails.

+Project management tools I've used include: Backlog, Github w/ Github Projects, Gitlab, Asana, Trello.

 #### Random Fun Facts
-- I've cut my own hair for about 3 years now, :dollar:
 - My cat Bernie is a fat demon
 - My favorite non-fiction author is Malcolm Gladwell
 - Our president is illiterate